Ernest Allmendinger

 Ernest John "Aqua" Allmendinger (August 25, 1890 - May 7, 1973) was an American football player and coach.
 He played college football as a guard for the University of Michigan Wolverines from 1911 to 1913.
 He was also selected to Walter Camp's All-Service team while serving in the military during World War I.

-Early years
+Early life

 Allmendinger was born Ann Arbor, Michigan, in 1890.
 He was the son of Henry and Wilhelmina "Minnie" Kraus Allmendinger.
 He grew up in the days of Fielding H. Yost's "Point-a-Minute" teams and played football with John Maulbetsch at Ann Arbor's West Park.
 He then played right guard and right tackle at Ann Arbor High School from 1907 to 1909 for teams that lost one game in three seasons.
 He acquired the nickname "Aqua" after working as a waterboy when the Ann Arbor Railroad was raising tracks in 1903 on the streets of Ann Arbor.